-For the year ended December 31, 2021, we did not receive any payment from the depositary.
+For the year ended December 31, 2022, we received a payment of US\$3.5 million from the depositary.

 Taxes

 You will be responsible for the taxes and other governmental charges payable on the ADSs and the securities represented by the ADSs.
 We, the depositary and the custodian may deduct from any distribution the taxes and governmental charges payable by holders and may sell any and all property on deposit to pay the taxes and governmental charges payable by holders.
 You will be liable for any deficiency if the sale proceeds do not cover the taxes that are due.